 Offered: Fall, Spring.

-HCA 535 - Managing Community Health Care Systems (3)

-This course is designed to examine the manager’s role in developing, implementing and evaluating strategies for community health initiatives.
-The transition in health care to integrated delivery systems to improve population health is explored.

-Prerequisite: Acceptance into the HCA graduate program and HCA 502 or persmission of program director.

-Offered: Spring.

 HCA 537 - Performance Improvement in Health Care (3)

 This course provides an overview of quality improvement for health care leaders.
 Quality management models, approaches, tools, and techniques are presented in the context of organizational culture and leadership.